nikola-spasojevic/Interpolated_Language_Model/README.md

 ## Interpolation

-Ngram probability mass is distributed across lower level ngrams (i.e. likelihood estimates from trigram scores are weighed down and given to bigram/unigram scores given a set of weights that add up to 1 (lambda1 + lambda2 + lambda3 = 1)).
+Ngram probability mass is distributed across lower level ngrams (i.e. likelihood estimates from trigram scores are weighed down and given to bigram/unigram scores given a set of weights that add up to 1 (\lambda lambda1 + lambda2 + lambda3 = 1)).
 These weights are optimised using the test set.

 ## Back-Off models